apache/incubator-spot/ISSUES.md

 # **How to create an issue for ONI**

-Please help us to improve ONI!..
+Please help us to improve ONI!
 Create your issues found following the next steps:

 ## **Create an Issue**

 To create an issue please go to [ONI Issues](https://github.com/Open-Network-Insight/open-network-insight/issues), review current open issues for any matches.
- If there is a match, please feel free to go to the issue and add comments, if you dont find a match please continue creating your issue.
+ If there is a match, please feel free to go to the issue and add comments, if you don't find a match please continue creating your issue.

 ## **Add issue type label**

 ![Issue type](docs/label-issue-type.bmp)

 * **Bug:** Something that is not working properly according the functional spec.
-* **Enhancement:** Add extra functionality or Improve an existing functionality.
+* **Enhancement:** Add new functionality or Improve existing functionality.
 * **Discussion:** Open a discussion related to any topic about ONI solution.

 ## **Add repo label**
-Once that an issue is created, repo tag needs to be added to identify the module that needs to be tracked.
+Once an issue is created, repo tag needs to be added to identify the module that needs to be tracked.

 ![oni repos](docs/label-repos.bmp "ONI Repos")